 Because of automatic renewals, anything that was still under copyright in (1992 - 28) 1964 hasn’t needed a renewal, and will only have its copyright protection expire when the previous section catches up to it.

-However, for works published ninety-five years ago or less, they did require renewal, and we can check for those renewals.
+However, for works published ninety-five years ago or less, and prior to 1964, they did require renewal, and we can check for those renewals.
 However, renewals might live in two places.

 For books published through 1950, you want to search through The Catalog of Copyright Entries, of which there are scans linked from The Online Books Page.
 You’ll need to check the renewal 28 years after the book was published.
-If it’s not there, also check the end of the previous year and the start of the next year, because the Copyright Office has been known to be flexible.
+If it’s not there, also check the second half of the previous year and the first half of the next year, because the Copyright Office has been known to be flexible.
 If there is no renewal, the book is probably in the public domain.

 I say “probably,” because—like I said above—there might have been a spelling error, a transcription error, a filing error, or a name that you’re not aware of.
 For periodicals, you should also check the “Books and Contributions to Periodicals” section, if you can find a copyright statement listed anywhere in the book’s interior, to make sure that it’s not separate material bundled together, and that search may be more difficult.